HackTheBox CTF Cyber Apocalypse 2022: Intergalactic Chase (PWN)

 0x7fffffffe3a8: 0x4444444443434343

-we controll the value of buffer[0] and this value is dereferencedu before writting our input to it… so we can write anywhere.
+we control the value of buffer[0] and this value is dereferenced before writting our input to it… so we can write anywhere.

 hidden option 69 free(buffer[0]); return